Load Range D

 On the sidewall of the tires, maximum load values in pounds or kilograms are also listed.
 Car and light-duty truckload indexes currently range from “70” to “110” or 761 to 2337 pounds, respectively.
 The greater the load-carrying capacity of a tire, the higher the load index number:

-Load Range D Vs. Load Range C
+Here’s a comparison between Load Range D and Load Range C…

+Load Range D vs C #1.
 Tire Load Range:

 A tire’s load range specifies how much weight it can carry at the highest specific pressure authorized by the industry.
 Light vehicle applications are catered to in weight ranges C and D. The on-road performance of two tires of the same size will differ.
 A comparison between these two is necessary to show the users the exact difference.

 However, they do not differ significantly.
-The main differences between these two big capacity tires are the PSI (pounds per square inch) and ply rating.
+The main differences between these two big-capacity tires are the PSI (pounds per square inch) and ply rating.
 Load range D tires require higher inflation pressure due to their increased capacity.
 Unless you cannot expect the ultimate capacity, you must inflate them to 65 lbs psi to bear the maximum load.

+Load Range D vs C #2.
 Pounds Per Square:

 On the other hand, Range C requires 50 pounds per square inch of tire pressure.
 When inflated to 50 psi, a load range D tire has the same load capacity as a range C tire.
 The riding characteristics will be identical as well.
 Load limit D will have a higher capacity if just inflated to the maximum pressure.
 It will also deliver a more difficult riding experience.